 Climbing down and out of the Fiery Furnace through that opening in the center.

-As you walk through the Fiery Furnace, there are at least 3 big, named arches to find – Surprise, Skull, and Walk Through Bridge, plus some other, smaller arches.
+There are at least 3 big, named arches to see as you explore the trails – Surprise, Skull, and Walk Through Bridge, plus some other, smaller arches.
 Walk Through Bridge is pretty easy to find, even without consulting a map (it’s down a spot marked as a dead end), but the other two are much easier to find if you have a map app on your phone.

 Temperatures on the Fiery Furnace Hike

-Despite the name, we found the temperatures to be quite nice during most of the Fiery Furnace hike.
-The tall canyon walls created a lot of shade (we hiked between 8am-12pm) and so we were mostly in the shade, occasionally in the sun.
+Despite the name, we found the temperatures to be quite nice during most of our time in the canyon.
+The tall rock walls created a lot of shade (we hiked between 8am-12pm) and so we were mostly in the shade, occasionally in the sun.
 Thanks to the shade, it was actually a pretty good temperature and fairly comfortable, despite highs that day being 103 F.

 How Long Does it Take to Hike the Fiery Furnace?